JohnnYDeveloperAHK/SysInfoLogger/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the Apache License 2.0 License.
 See the [LICENSE](LICENSE) file for details.

 ---

 ## Disclaimer

 SysInfoLogger is intended for **responsible use only**.
-The authors are not liable for any misuse of this tool.
+JohnnYDeveloperAHK is not liable for any misuse of this tool.